gunnar2k/ruby-with-node-example/README.md

-This is an example of using node's `require("child_process").exec` method to run ruby code.
+This is an example of using node's `require("child_process").exec` method to execute Ruby code through Node.js.
 Check out `holidays.coffee` for actual example.

 # Testing locally